lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 <div class="alert alert-info">

-`@lit-labs/signals` also exports some of the signals API for convenience, and a `withWatch()` template tag factory so that developers who need custom template tags can easily add signal-watching functionality.
+`@lit-labs/signals` also exports some of the polyfilled signals API for convenience, and a `withWatch()` template tag factory so that developers who need custom template tags can easily add signal-watching functionality.

 </div>